microsoft/copilot-camp/docs/pages/custom-engine/04-authentication.md

 In this lab you will learn to:

-- Add Azure Active Directory single sign-on (SSO) to your app so users can seamlessly log into your app with the same account they use in Microsoft Teams
+- Add Azure Active Directory single sign-on (SSO) in your app, so users can seamlessly log into your app with the same account they use in Microsoft Teams
-- Use the Bot Framework and Teams AI SDK to create a basic conversational flow.
+- Use Teams AI library and Bot Framework to implement the single sign on.
-- Acquire and utilise tokens for app users to enhance security and user experience.
+- Acquire and utilize tokens for app users to enhance security and user experience.

 ## Introduction

-Get ready to update the CareerGenie bot that you've built so far to leverages Azure Active Directory (AAD) single sign-on (SSO) to acquire a token for app users to get Microsoft 365 data using Microsoft Graph.
+Get ready to update Career Genie that you've built so far to leverages Azure Active Directory (AAD) single sign-on (SSO) to acquire a token for app users to get Microsoft 365 data using Microsoft Graph.
 This token will enable seamless authentication and authorization within your application.
-You will integrate this functionality into a Microsoft Teams application using the Bot Framework and the Teams AI SDK, focusing on a single-tenant setup.
+You will integrate this functionality into a Microsoft Teams application using the Teams AI library and the Bot Framework, focusing on a single-tenant setup.

 ## Exercise 1: Set up your project for Azure AD Single Sign-on